Vegemite: In popular culture

-The Australian rock band Men at Work refer to a "Vegemite sandwich" in the second verse of their 1981 hit song "Down Under", from their debut studio album Business as Usual.
+The Australian rock band Men at Work refer to a "Vegemite sandwich" in the second verse of their 1982 hit song "Down Under", from their debut studio album Business as Usual.

 Australian band King Gizzard & the Lizard Wizard have a song called "Vegemite" on their 2014 album Oddments.

 "True Blue", a country music song written by Australian singer-songwriter John Williamson, mentions Vegemite.

+For the Rocket Power special Race Across New Zealand, the character Tito has an obsession with Vegemite, with his efforts to find it again becoming a running gag.